Hi, I am Kevin Craighead.

 That is where iChimp comes in.

-This blog is where I provide tips and fixes that Apple doesn’t want you to know about.
+This blog is where I provide tips and fixes that big business doesn’t want you to know about.
 The ones that are quick, easy, and often inexpensive.

-They range from iPhone tweaks to make your device work faster through to fixes to annoying bugs – so you have the freedom to use your device how you want.
+They range from small tweaks to make your device work faster through to fixes to annoying bugs – so you have the freedom to use your device how you want.